Q&A About CO ACCESS 2014

 - Certain adoption records (see below for statutory definition) held by a state agency or in the court's possession become directly available to eligible parties (see instructions on Form JDF 494) upon proof of identification and payment of a reasonable fee through the court handling the adoption.

-- To request your records from the court, complete the updated version of Form JDF 532.
+- To request your records from the court, complete the updated version of Form JDF 532 (Note: ONLY complete sections 1-3.
+Sections 4-5 are for those do NOT qualify as eligible parties under SB 51 and who wish to file a motion for good cause with the court).
 Be sure to read the important instructions on Form JDF 494, available via the same link.
 The court clerk will verify that you are an eligible party and contact you to let you know that they have located your file and when you can obtain copies of documents.
 Eligible parties no longer need to demonstrate "good cause" to a judge to obtain adoption records in the court's possession, though adoption records remain sealed from the general public without a court order.

 - Court retrieval and copying fees are based on Chief Justice Directive 06-01

 - If the court does not have your records, in most cases the court clerk should be able to direct you to the state agency that does hold them, most likely the State Archives, 1313 Sherman Street, Room 120, the Colorado Department of Human Services, or Department of Youth Corrections (see below).

 - NOTE: Adult adoptees and other eligible parties should not contact a Licensed Child Placement Agency (LCPA) for copies of records related to SB 51.
 Because, for purposes of SB 51 only, LCPAs are excluded from the definition of "custodian of records" and records are available through government entities, LCPAs are not required to release adoption records.